0xAX/linux-insides/interrupts/interrupts-1.md

 The first - external interrupts are received through the `Local APIC` or pins on the processor which are connected to the `Local APIC`.
 The second - software-generated interrupts are caused by the exceptional condition in the processor itself or with the special architecture-specific instruction.
 For example it can be division by zero in the first case and exit from a program with the `syscall` instruction.

 There is additional view of an interrupt - `exception`.
 As I wrote above, an interrupts can occur at any time for a reason the code and CPU has no control over.
-Exceptions are `synchronous` with program execution and can be splitted on three leves:
+Exceptions are `synchronous` with program execution and can be splitted on three levels:

 * `faults`;
 * `traps`;
 * `aborts`.

 A `fault` is exceptions that can be corrected.
 And if it corrected, it allows the program to be restarted.
 A `trap` is an exception which reported immediately following the execution of the `trap` instruction.
 Traps allow execution of a program to be continued too as it a `fault` does, but with loss of continuty.
-And an `boort` is an exception that does not always report location of the instruction which caused the execption and does not allow to restart a program.
+And an `abort` is an exception that does not always report location of the instruction which caused the exception and does not allow to restart a program.

 Also we already know from the previous [part](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) that interrupts can be `maskable` and `non-maskable`.
-A maskable interrupts are interrupts which can be banned with the two following instructions for `x86_64` - `sti` and `cli`.
+Maskable interrupts are interrupts which can be blocked with the two following instructions for `x86_64` - `sti` and `cli`.
 We can find they in the linux kernel source code:

 ```C
 static inline void native_irq_disable(void)